 The OCA in Colombia Another Orchid Conservation Alliance trip braving the mountainous areas of Colombia and its orchids.

 Slipper Orchids in Situ.
 Cypripedium, Paphiopedilum, Phragmipedium and Selenipedium occur in the wild, in different parts of the world.

 Orchid Collections.
-See behind the scenes at the Royal Botanic Gardens, Kew, Wisley RHS Gardens, and the National Collection of Anguloa, Ida & Lycaste in the UK, the Eric Young Orchid Foundation in Jersey, the Singapore Botanic Gardens, Kabukiran Orchids in the Philippines, Orchid Zone in the USA, Ecuagenera in Ecuador, and Kenntner’s Nursery buried in snow in Germany!
+See behind the scenes at the Royal Botanic Gardens, Kew, Wisley RHS Gardens, and the National Collection of Anguloa, Ida & Lycaste in the UK, the Singapore Botanic Gardens, Kabukiran Orchids in the Philippines, Orchid Zone in the USA, Ecuagenera in Ecuador, and Kenntner’s Nursery buried in snow in Germany!

 Weird and Wonderful Species.
 A small selection of wonderful species from the 30,000 found throughout the world.
 Not all of these are weird but they are certainly unique.